xerolinux/xlapit-cli/README.md

 It will prompt you before injecting as in adding the XeroLinux repository, where from it will then prompt you, should you agree, as to which AUR helper you prefer, then proceed to do so then install and launch the toolkit..
 Again only if you agree..

 ![](https://i.imgur.com/ZnxxpW2.png)

+### Wiki

+For more information and details, please check the included [**Wiki**](https://github.com/xerolinux/xlapit-cli/wiki).
+It contains detailed information about each and every option this toolkit has.

+### Contribute

+If you can Contribute your knowledge improving the toolkit taking it above and beyond, making it the dafcto for every **Arch** user, it would be highly appreciated.
+Please see [**Here**](https://github.com/xerolinux/xlapit-cli/wiki/User-Contribution) for more information.

 ### Things to note